Four-force (4-force) is a four-vector, considered as

 In the general case for extended bodies

-the four-acceleration at each point of the body becomes a certain function of
+the four-acceleration at each point of a body becomes a certain function of

-the coordinates and time.
-As a characteristic of the physical system’s motion
+coordinates and time.
+As a characteristic of physical system’s motion we can

 Source: http://sergf.ru/ffen.htm